sola-st/suppression_study/README.md

 * Manual analysis. -> Table 6

 ### FAST MODE
+#### Load pre-computed results
+Before generate the table and plots, load the pre-computed results.
+Here are two options:
+* [Option 1] Run LoadPreComputedResults.py, it will automatically load and place the results folder in the correct location.
+* [Option 2] Manually download results.zip from release v1.0.0 and extract it into the _data_ folder.

+You can check the structure of _data/results_ [here](#structure-of-the-data-directory).

+#### Reproduce tables and plots:
-All tables (exclude the ones require manual analysis) and figures in results:
+All tables and figures (exclude the ones require manual analysis) in results:
 * Run CountSuppressionsOnLatestCommit.py -> suppressions_per_repo.tex (part of Table 2).
 * Run DistributionOfSuppressionsNumOnMainCommits.py -> Figure 4.
 * Run VisualizeLifetimeForAllSuppressions.py -> Figure 5 and commits_and_histories.tex (remaining Part of Table 2).